 28 February 2009 marked the second annual Rare Disease Day.
 On and around this date hundreds of patient groups and their partners organised a variety of awareness-raising activities to draw attention to rare diseases and the millions of people suffering from them.

 Rare Disease Day 2009 was organised by EURORDIS in conjunction with 19 rare disease national alliances.
-Building on its success in 2008, Rare Disease Day 2009 has spread beyond Europe with new partners from the United States, Canada, Latin America, Australia, Taiwan and China joining in the action.
+Building on its success in 2008, Rare Disease Day 2009 has spread beyond Europe with new partners from the United States, Canada, Latin America, Australia, China and Taiwan, province of China joining in the action.

 2009 marked the first time Rare Disease Day was observed in the USA.
 The National Organization for Rare Disorders (NORD) mobilised more than 200 patient organisations generating great enthusiasm on that side of the Atlantic.
 Two government offices that are instrumental in rare diseases and orphan products in the USA, the NIH Office of Rare Diseases and the FDA Office of Orphan Products Development, publicly rallied their support.

 Rare Disease Day was also observed in 28 other countries.
 Highlights included: the first march for rare diseases in Austria; lectures to generalize basic knowledge of rare diseases on university campuses in China; the showing of a documentary film made by young filmmaker suffering from a rare disease in Romania; a visit by a Danish MEP to a Centre for Rare Disorders at a University Hospital; a fundraising event in favour of families affected by rare diseases in Taiwan, province of China; a display of rare disease images in metro stations in Ukraine; an information day on rare diseases hosted by the Lord Mayor of Dublin in Ireland; to mention just a few.

 Rare Disease Day was also the occasion for many patient groups to address their demands to their national authorities.
 Good examples include: